 Kadi4Mat is the Karlsruhe Data Infrastructure for Materials Science, an open source software for managing research data.

-The goal of this project is to combine the ability to manage and exchange data, the repository, with the possibility to analyze, visualize and transform said data, the electronic lab notebook (ELN).
+The goal of this project is to combine the ability to manage and exchange data, the repository component, with the possibility to analyze, visualize and transform said data, the electronic lab notebook (ELN) component.

-The focus on the repository component is on warm data, i.e. unpublished data that is yet to be analysed further, while in the ELN component it is on the automated and documented execution of heterogeneous workflows.
+The focus on the repository component is on warm data, i.e. unpublished data that is yet to be analysed further, while in the ELN component it is on the automated and documented execution of heterogeneous workflows via an application programming interface (API).
 The components are therefore best described as community repository and ELN 2.0 respectively.
-In this way, a virtual research environment is created that facilitates collaboration between researchers.
-The long-term goal of Kadi4Mat is to electronically record the entire scientific workflow of daily research work.
+In this way, a virtual research environment and framework is created that facilitates collaboration between researchers.
+The long-term goal of Kadi4Mat is the ability to electronically record the entire scientific workflow of daily research work by combining its own solutions with existing concepts and systems.

 - Kadi4Mat in the Helmholtz Research Software Directory